Menu

 WHERE TO FILE APPLICATIONS FOR FSHGE

-Properly accomplished CS Form 101-K (December 2013), together with the documentary requirements, shall be submitted to the nearest CSC-RO/FO where the applicant is currently based.
+Properly accomplished CS Form 101-FSHGE (CS Form 101-K (December 2013), together with the pictures and other documentary requirements, must be submitted to the nearest CSC Regional Office/Field Office where the applicant is currently based

 MODES OF FILING OF APPLICATION FOR FSHGE

-This mode of filing an application involves the applicant personally going to the CSC Regional Office concerned, or to any of its Field Offices, to personally submit the application and documentary requirements.
-This is the most recommended mode of application filing, as this will allow interview on the applicant’s qualifications and other circumstances relevant to the application for eligibility grant.
+This mode of filing an application involves the applicant himself/herself going to the CSC RO concerned, or to any of its FOs, to personally submit his/her application and documentary requirements.
+This is the most recommended mode of application filing, as this will allow interview of the applicant as to his/her qualifications and other circumstances relevant to his/her application for eligibility grant.

 B. Through Representative;

-This mode involves a representative of the applicant going to the CSC Regional Office concerned, or to any of its Field Offices, to submit the application and documentary requirements.
+This mode involves a representative of the applicant going to the CSC RO concerned, or to any of its FOs, to submit the application and documentary requirements.

 Filing of application through a representative shall require the submission of the following additional documents: